-Having reached home, he opened the door to get out of the car.
+Having pulled up, he opened the door to get out.
 At that moment, someone walked around from the back of the car and shot him in the head through the open door.
 A second or two later, the assailant shot him again.
-Many detectives regarded this second shot, a “double tap,” as a clear sign of a professional hit (though some of the same detectives later insisted that it was the sign of an amateur).
-No one saw the murderer, or could provide any evidence of how he arrived, where he hid, or how and by which route he departed.
+Many detectives regarded this second shot — the “double tap” — as a clear sign of a professional hit (though some of the same detectives later insisted that it was the sign of an amateur).
+No one saw the murderer, or could provide any evidence of how he arrived, where he hid, or how he departed.

-Thus began a six-year investigation of the death of the most senior police officer ever to be murdered in Australia, then or since — an investigation that the government promised would be unsparing of resources and determination.
-It was six years before a suspect was put before an ACT Supreme Court jury.
+Thus began a six-year investigation of the death of the most senior police officer ever to be murdered in Australia — an investigation that the government promised would be unsparing of resources and determination.
+It would be six years before a suspect was put before an ACT Supreme Court jury.
 After a six-month trial rendered farcical by the defendant’s refusal to cooperate, persistent sacking of counsel and failure to participate or cross-examine, that man was convicted of the crime.
 The judge, and the prosecution counsel, plainly believed that the defendant’s shenanigans were a put-on, designed to cause the trial to abort, rather than evidence of mental illness.
 Still insisting on his innocence, he was sentenced to life imprisonment in late 1994.

 It was not until 2014, after a sequence of virtually nonstop litigation up and down the judicial system, that the accused — a public servant named David Eastman, who was said to bear a grudge against Winchester over his refusal to intervene in an assault prosecution — was released after an independent inquiry found the trial to have significantly miscarried.
 In particular, the inquiry found, the defence had not been shown important evidence that tended to undercut significant prosecution evidence, and especially the findings of international forensic experts.
 A second trial, which ended last week, acquitted Eastman of the charge nearly three decades after the murder.